AInhoa84/music-sheet-generator/README.md

 ## What is Guitar Tablature Generator?
 Guitar Tablature Generator is a project that aims to create an application capable of generating a [tablature](https://en.wikipedia.org/wiki/Tablature), including notes played, their value, the [fret](https://en.wikipedia.org/wiki/Fret) and string they are played on and the tempo of the music piece, from a raw guitar audio file.
 The resulting tab can be loaded into popular sheet music editor software [Guitar Pro](https://www.guitar-pro.com/en/index.php).

-At present it is especially useful for guitar composers who want to easily create a tab of what they have just played, saving them the time of having to write the tab manually.
+At present it is especially useful for guitar composers who want to easily create a tab of what they have just played, saving them the time of writing it manually.

 ## Why is it relevant?
 Automatic music transcription is an ongoing field of research.
 Despite the ability and experience required for a person to translate a music piece, human performance in this field is still above that of machines.